-This ASD for the BSFAP is focused on assessing whether Type IV natural variations in groundwater could be the cause of the SSLs of beryllium, cobalt, lithium, and radium 226/228 reported for groundwater collected from monitoring well MW-1603 during the March and June 2022 sampling.
+This ASD investigation for the BSFAP is focused on assessing whether Type IV natural variations in groundwater could be the cause of the SSLs of beryllium, cobalt, lithium, and radium 226/228 reported for groundwater collected from monitoring well MW-1603 during the October 2022 sampling event.

-Historical groundwater monitoring data for MW-1603 is provided in Table 1 (attached).
+Historical groundwater monitoring data for MW-1603 from September 2016 to October 2022 is provided in Table 1.